bartblaze/PHP-backdoors/PHP tools.md

 ## Notes
 * Always investigate malware in a secure environment.
-This means: seperate from your network and in a virtual machine!
+This means: seperately from your network and in a virtual machine!
-* Some backdoors may be backdoored.
-Don't be stupid and use this for malicious purposes.
+* Some backdoors may be backdoored **(yes, really)**.
+Don't ever use this for any malicious purposes.